Moravian Church of the British Province

 The Moravian Church of the British Province (formally The Moravian Church in Great Britain and Ireland) is part of the worldwide Moravian Church Unity.
 The Moravian Church in Britain has bishops in apostolic succession.

 English Moravian worship uses prayers taken from Anglican, Scottish and Free Church texts, but some practices are distinctive to the Moravian Church.

 History

 The Moravian Church (Unitas Fratrum) came to England in the early eighteenth century and was recognised by Act of Parliament (Acta Fratrum 1749) as an ancient Protestant Episcopal Church descended from the Bohemian Brethren of the fifteenth century.
 Under the leadership of Nicolaus Ludwig, Count von Zinzendorf, who in addition to being a German nobleman was a Bishop of the Moravian Church, it took an active part in the great Evangelical Revival of the eighteenth century and was a pioneer of modern Protestant missionary work (1732).
+Mary Stonehouse was adopted by the founder as his daughter and she donated and then left a substantial fortune to the early church.

 Organisation

 Headquarters

 Moravian Church House, 5–7 Muswell Hill, London N10 3TJ, England.